Kévin Huguenin (Professor – group leader)

 Kévin Huguenin is an assistant professor at UNIL-HEC Lausanne, where he leads the Information Security and Privacy Lab, within the Department of Information Systems.
 Before he joined UNIL, he held a tenured researcher position (Chargé de Recherche) at LAAS-CNRS.
 Prior to that, he worked as a post-doctoral researcher at EPFL and at McGill University (Canada).
 He earned his PhD degree in computer science from the Université of Rennes I and Inria (France) in 2010.

-Benjamin Trubert (PhD candidate, starting in early 2018)
+Benjamin Trubert (PhD student, starting in early 2018)

 Benjamin Trubert is a PhD candidate (enrolled at UNIL) working under the supervision of Prof. Kévin Huguenin (UNIL).
 He started his PhD in 2018.
 In 2017, he earned his MSc. in Cloud Computing and Services, from Université of Rennes (France) and Aalto University (Finland).
 During his Master’s studies, he received an excellence scholarship from EIT Digital.
 He received his BSc. in Computer Science in 2015, from University of Rennes I.